Not2Savage/DealerOn-Project/README.md

 now a Scala environment so I have not really had the chance to get my feet wet in C#.
 With that said I took the opportunity to learn something new.
-Please make me aware of any feedback or ways to improve, Im always open to feedback!
+Please make me aware of any feedback or ways to improve, Im always open to feedback

 ### AboutUs.feature
 This was probably the most challenging test for such a silly reason.
 I had a ton of issues getting the text from an element in C#.
-Normally I could just do `.getText()` and it would work fine.
-I have tried `.Text`, `.ToString` and various other ways of getting that phone number to assert against expected results to no avail.
-This is the only text that is not fully functioning because of this and I would love to hear how I can fix this.
+Normally I could use an implicit wait on the page to wait for it to load but couldnt get it functioning with C#.
+I left in the implicit wait I tried, just commenting it out but sadly was forced to use an ugly sleep timer to wait for the module to load with an even uglier selector to find the element.
+With no sleep or wait it quickly returns `null`.

 ### SearchInventory.feature
 Only issue I had with this at first was upon clicking 'Used'